 You need to add oil-rich fish like salmon to your diet to get as much fat as you need.
 Try to eat it 2-3 times per week to get all the benefits.
 Doctors have found that fish oil leads to a reduction in menstrual pain.
 Moreover, you will forget about taking ibuprofen.
 If you don’t like eating fish or have an allergy, you can just take a daily supplement with Omega 3 fats.

-There are some herbs that can be used for relieving menstrual cramps.
+Some herbs can be used for relieving menstrual cramps.
 Black haw has been used for centuries for the relief of women’s monthly pain.
 Motherwort is also wonderful for emotional irritability during your period.
 Also, it helps ease discomfort or cramps.
 The dose of any of these alone, or the combination, is about 30-40 drops every few hours, or up to 5 ml three times per day.

 Ginger has anti-inflammatory and pain-relieving effects, which is everything we need to stop period cramps quickly.
 It is also a good remedy for teenagers.
 The effective dose is 500 mg three times per day.